andmarios/crypto/README.md

 I use it for symmetric-key encryption schemes.
 Depending on your usage it may or may not be a safe option.
 I do not claim any expertise in cryptography.

+Note: The compression status is set inside the message (last bit of the nonce), thus whilst you do need to have a common key and padding between two processes exchanging messages, you do not need to have a common compression setting.

 ## Usage

     import "github.com/andmarios/cryptographer"